4Team Home Microsoft Office Marketplace logo Home | News | Help | Review Shopping Cart | English

 access Easy2Add

-Enter Appointment/Calendar Event or task (to do):
+Enter Appointment/Calendar Event, task (to do), contacts or notes:

-2. Hit the "Enter" key on your keyboard (or click the"Add" button if your Easy2Add is in the windows tray)
+3. Hit the "Enter" key on your keyboard (or click the"Add" button if your Easy2Add is in the windows tray)

 Instructions and Basic Tips: